cambusaHQ/core/README.md

 ## Database Setup

 The project uses TypeORM with better-sqlite3 as the default database provider.
-You can easily switch to another provider by updating the `config/datastore.js`.
+However, you can easily switch to any supported relational database (e.g., PostgreSQL, MySQL, MariaDB, SQLite) by updating the `config/datastore.js`.

+## Supported Databases

+You can configure the project to use one of the supported databases:

+- PostgreSQL
+- MySQL
+- MariaDB
+- SQLite
+- MongoDB
+- Oracle
+- MS SQL

 ### Configuration

 Update the `config/datastore.js` file to define the database connection:

+Example with sqlite:

 ```js
 export default {